Wax is the largest component of candles, so it’s worth looking into; particularly considering that you burn them in your home and/or work space.

 You’ll notice that sustainability did not feature in that list of key candle-wax properties.
 When we came to sourcing a wax for our candles, we put sustainability on equal footing with other wax properties, and found a frustrating picture.

 Palm Wax was initially heralded as the holy grail of the candle industry.
 With a pleasant, aesthetic, ‘feathered’ effect, and a similar burn quality as that of paraffin, palm wax was once viewed as the sustainable solution to paraffin use.
 However, a 2009 investigation by the Economist (“The other oil spill”) discovered that, even with the creation of the Roundtable on Sustainable Palm Oil (RSPO), deforestation practices were rampant and endangering many species of animals as demand for palm wax skyrocketed.
-Even today, it’s considered almost impossible to source truly sustainable palm oil products.
+Even today, it’s considered almost impossible to source truly sustainable palm oil products—in fact a new Greenpeace report in 2018 makes for very sad reading.

-Soy Wax doesn’t have ideal burn qualities; it burns slowly, but it has trouble throwing fragrances and can also look unsightly.
-It is cheap though, due to the fact that soybean oil is a byproduct of the huge soybean industry led by agricultural giants such as Monsanto.
-Environmentally-minded groups like the WWF have raised concerns about deforestation associated with the burgeoning soy demand.
+Soy Wax doesn’t have ideal burn qualities; it burns slowly, but it has trouble throwing scent and can also look unsightly.
+It is cheap though, due to the fact that soybean oil is a byproduct of the huge soybean industry led by agricultural giant Monsanto (now Bayer).
+Environmentally-minded groups like the WWF have raised concerns about deforestation (mainly in South America) associated with increasing soy demand.
 And more fears surround the risk of monoculture farming and the unhealthy amounts of pesticides and fertilizers used to grow soybeans en masse—and the contamination of drinking waters that occur as a result.
+Here in the United States, 94% of soy agriculture is genetically modified to require increasingly large, and increasingly unsustainable amounts of pesticides.
+In talking to wax formulators and others in the industry, we found out it is impossible to source soy wax that is verifiably 100% non-GMO, despite what some candle labels claim.
+Finally, the more we read about Monsanto’s cartoonish evil corporation antics, from their treatment of farmers to their mob-like tactics for handling PR crises, the more we yearned for an alternative.

 Beeswax comes from the hives of honeybees.
+Beeswax in many regards is one of the more sustainable options.
 It has a characteristically honey-like scent, and a golden color.
-This makes it wonderful as a standalone candlewax, but challenging to incorporate into scented candles.
+This makes it wonderful as a standalone candle wax, but challenging to incorporate into scented candles.
 Bleached (white) beeswax is available, but presents issues with ‘scent trapping’—leading to sadly scented candles with very little scent throw.
-Also our bee friends have been having a hard time of it lately with colony collapse disorder, so better to leave bees to be bees.
+Like everything, beeswax can be done unsustainably.
+Some people have also brought up to us the potential issue of colony collapse disorder, so we think it better to leave bees to be bees.

 “You still haven’t mentioned coconuts!”